Automating with Rules

 You can add up to 25 different Rules for each type (e.g. 25 Inbound Interaction Rules, 25 Case Updated Rules, etc).
 Each Rule can have 10 conditions in total and 5 actions.
 If you find yourself hitting those limits we recommend looking at how you can consolidate your workflow.
 For example, if you have a Rule looking for a ticket status, rather than listing each status in separate ANY conditions, you can have 1 condition looking for equal or greater to "Pending" or less than or equal to "Open".Case status’ go in the following order: New, Open, Pending, Resolved.

 Rules are based on an event or action taking place in the Case.
 The magic of rules is understanding the different types of rules that you can create.
 Desk.com offers 10 rule types that you can configure based on the type of interaction taking place:

-- Inbound Interaction - These run when an interaction comes into Desk.com.
+- Inbound Interaction - These run when an interaction comes inbound into Desk.com on a new or existing case from a customer.
 It could be an email from a client, a tweet, a reply, etc.

 - Outbound Interaction - These run when an interaction is sent out of Desk.com, such as sending an email reply to a customer.

 - Case Opened - These run when a case status changes from New to Opened.